HOW TO CREATE A MINIMALIST FAMILY HOME FOR FAMILY NOT CLUTTER

 Even if you have, maybe your family doesn’t know about it or you haven’t shown them to put things away if they’re not using them.

 Some really common examples are things like post, keys, bags and shoes.
 They’re often dumped by the front door or in the hallway once you come home and stay there until they’re picked up to be used again on the way out.
 Instead of letting them stay in a mess on the floor, find a way of storing them.
 Can you put up some hooks for keys, some sort of filing system for post, a cupboard, box or hooks where bags can be put or hung up, a shoe rack or box for shoes?
+Learn more about clutter hotspots, how to overcome clutter blindness and these tips to help you stay more organised at home (and in life).

 You don’t keep kitchen utensils in the bathroom so why let make-up find its way into the kitchen, or random junk be stored in your wardrobe because you don’t know where else to put it?
 Your wardrobe should be for your clothes only!

 Think about the different rooms or areas of your home and how you use each one.
+Make sure that you only have in each room what you actually use in that room.

 - Where do you read?